backstage/backstage/docs/auth/service-to-service-auth.md

 provider's documentation.

 The subject returned from the token verification will become part of the credentials object that the request recipient plugins get.
+All subjects will have the prefix `external:`, but you can also provide a custom subjectPrefix which will get appended before the subject returned from your JWKS service (ex. `external:custom-prefix:sub`).

 ## Legacy Tokens